 What Endpoint Protector can do to secure your network

 What you can do to protect yourself now

 Connect only USB devices from vendors you know (e.g. keyboard and mouse from a trusted vendor).

 Keep your anti-malware updated.
 It will not scan the firmware but it should detect if the BadUSB tries to install or run malware.

-Use a device control solution like Endpoint Protector that will monitor the use of devices connected to your computer.
+Use a device control solution like Endpoint Protector that will monitor the use of removable devices connected to your computer.